 Machine learning is becoming ubiquitous.
-More and more services rely on it and while embedded systems increasingly are able to run the models themselves there are good reasons to execute models in the cloud.
-Models can be really big, like the multi-billion weight GPT models, there is a chance they contain sensitive data and their output need to be sanitized or something third.
+More and more services rely on it, and while embedded systems increasingly can run the models themselves, there are good reasons to execute models in the cloud.
+Models can be huge, like the multi-billion weight GPT models; there is a chance they contain sensitive data, and their output needs to be sanitized or something third.
 This post is on the fundamentals of a scalable ML architecture.

 As a demo, I have implemented the core of a scalable system to build on online API to execute a model.
-The architecture I rather straightforward: We use an Elixir frontend which is expected to carry out responsibilities like authentication etc. We use RabbitMQ as a queue system and a Python service to execute the models.
+The architecture is relatively straightforward: We use an Elixir frontend, which is expected to carry out responsibilities like authentication etc. We use RabbitMQ as a queue system and a Python service to execute the models.

 The Walk Though

 First, the code is available at GitHub.

 Principally, there are three components to pay attention to: The Elixir GraphQl